Myles Peart-Harris: Chelsea

-Peart-Harris began his youth career with Bedfont Green, before moving into the Chelsea Academy at the age of eight.
-He began his career as a winger, before moving to centre back at U12 level and then being developed into an attacking midfielder.
+Peart-Harris started out in cage football and began his organised youth career with Bedfont Green at age six, before moving into the Chelsea Academy at the age of eight.
+He began his career as a "quick" winger or forward, before a growth spurt at age 11 led to him moving to centre back.
+At age 14, the Chelsea academy staff recognised Peart-Harris' potential on the ball and moved him into the midfield.
 Peart-Harris progressed to sign a scholarship deal at the end of the 2018–19 season and signed a professional contract in September 2019.
 He progressed to the Development Squad and finished the 2020–21 season as the team's joint-top scorer.
-Peart-Harris departed Cobham in July 2021.
+Peart-Harris turned down a new contract and departed Cobham in July 2021.

 Brentford

+2021–22

 On 23 July 2021, Peart-Harris transferred to Premier League club Brentford and signed a four-year contract, with the option of a further year, for an undisclosed fee, reported to be £1.4 million.
 Named as a substitute in 8 matchday squads during the 2021–22 season, Peart-Harris made two appearances in cup matches.
-He was a part of the B team's 2021–22 London Senior Cup-winning squad.
+He was a part of the B team's 2021–22 London Senior Cup-winning squad and spent much of the season with the team.

+2022–23 and loan to Forest Green Rovers

 Well down the midfield pecking order following the 2022–23 pre-season, Peart-Harris joined League One club Forest Green Rovers on loan until January 2023.
 Following 25 appearances and four goals during the first half of the 2022–23 season, Peart-Harris' loan was extended until the end of the campaign.
-In the absence of captain Baily Cargill, Peart-Harris took the armband for a league match versus Ipswich Town on 18 February 2023, which was lost 4–0.
+In the absence of captain Baily Cargill, Peart-Harris took the armband for two matches in February 2023.
+Peart-Harris finished the 2022–23 season (which culminated in relegation to League Two) with 47 appearances and six goals.

+2023–24 and loan to Portsmouth

+During the 2023–24 pre-season, Peart-Harris was named in Brentford's 2023 Premier League Summer Series squad and made two appearances at the tournament.
+Following surgery on an ankle injury, he returned to match play with the B team on 31 October 2023.
+During a period in which the club was suffering an injury crisis, Peart-Harris was called into 11 matchday squads between November 2023 and January 2024.
+He made five substitute appearances prior to his departure on loan to League One club Portsmouth for the remainder of the 2023–24 season on 22 January 2024.
+Peart-Harris was deployed in a variety of roles (including left midfield, defensive midfield and number 10) and ended the club's League One championship-winning season with 12 appearances and two goals.